ceu-lang/pico-ceu/examples/race/README.md

 Executing this code we can see that the pool is small for the quantity of pixels we are trying to spawn in it.
 The gaps in which should appear a pixel, the application simply don't spawn anything because of the lack of space.
 In other words, every 1 second the application tries to spawn a Pixel in the pool, but sometimes there is no free space.

-We can increase the size of the pool (a pool of 6 positions should be enough) or even create an unbounded pool: ```c# pool[] Pixel pixels;```, that can stores how many Pixel the computer memory supports.
+We can increase the size of the pool (a pool of 6 positions should be enough) or even create an unbounded pool: ```pool[] Pixel pixels;```, that can stores how many Pixel the computer memory supports.
 For this tutorial, let's proceede with an unbounded pool.

 ## Creating a Car procedure abstraction
 We can also enclose the car in a code/await abstraction.
 Even don't having multiple cars in our application, we can take advantage from a procedure abstraction enclosing all behaviour related to the car in a single place.